harryphelps2/SportsDataVisualisation/README.md

 - I want to adjust that data to see how far I have travelled as part of my commute runs.

-- I want to know where I would be in the world if I had been running in a straight line from my house.
+- I want to know where I would be in the world if I had been running in a straight line from my house so I can impress my running friends and maybe a few of my non-running friends.

 ## Features